Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.3.1.
 Media changes in MSX-DOS 1 mode

-When Nextor is running in MSX-DOS 1 mode, media changes are not managed for drives mapped to device-based drivers.
-For these drives, Nextor will assume that the medium does never change, and therefore will never ask for change status information to the driver; if the medium is changed, it is necessary to manually inform Nextor about the change by issuing a CALL MAPDRV command from the BASIC prompt.
+When Nextor is running in MSX-DOS 1 mode, media changes are not managed for drives mapped to Nextor drivers.
+For these drives, Nextor will assume that the medium never changes, and therefore will never ask the driver for change status information; if the medium is changed, it is necessary to manually inform Nextor about the change by issuing a CALL MAPDRV command from the BASIC prompt.

 ### 3.4.
 The command line tools